vanilla-project/vanilla-project.guide/_guides/ruby/command-line.md

 ---

 Ruby is a powerful dynamically typed, object oriented programming language created by Yukihiro &ldquo;Matz&rdquo; Matsumoto in 1995.
-Its strength is in its almost english sentence reading syntax as well as its flexible and open object oriented system.
+Its strength is in its almost English sentence reading syntax as well as its flexible and open object oriented system.

 ## Further Material